Creating Opportunities for Growth

 Legacy Farms has a three-step application process.
 This is to ensure the applicant is a good fit for the programs and services we offer.
 The farm is a fun and wonderful place to work, but safety is top-priority.

 Step 1: The Application

-Each participant and family/guardian(s) will be required to fill out an application and participate in an interview process with Legacy Farms Support Staff.
-Decisions for inviting individuals to initially join the Legacy Farms Community will be based on the potential member meeting the entrance requirements listed above, the assessment by Legacy Farms Support Staff for how the individual can contribute to the Legacy Farms Community, and the ability to meet program tuition fees.
+Each participant and family/guardian(s) is required to fill out an application.
+Decisions for inviting individuals to join the Legacy Farms Community are based on the potential participant meeting the entrance requirements, and the assessment by Legacy Farms Support Staff for how the individual can contribute to the Legacy Farms Community.

 To fill out an application online or to download an application and send it in by mail, go here:

 Next, we will contact you to discuss your application, explain the upcoming program's key learnings, and answer any questions you may have about Legacy Farms.
 At that time, we will discuss if you would like to tour the farm and see first-hand what our program offers.

 Upon acceptance, you will be sent final paperwork to ensure your space in the program is reserved.
 This will include any forms that require a signature, as well as determining the participant's scheduled days in the program.